 Note: Text in a green fixed space font refers to a command to be entered at the commandline.
 Basic knowledge of simple commandline functions is assumed.

 Now, you'll need to find the WolfMAME executable.
-Open a command prompt (DOS Prompt in Win9x/Me) and change to the folder you extracted the files you downloaded to (eg: cd \wolfmame\w091u1).
-You'll be looking for the file “mamepXX.exe” where XX is the WolfMAME version.
-In this case, this will be mamep89.exe.
-For MAME, this will be mame.exe, and for DOS MAME, dmame.exe.
+Open a command prompt and change to the folder you extracted the files you downloaded to (eg: cd \wolfmame\w0189).
+You'll be looking for the file “mame64.exe”.

-If you have extracted the files to a new folder, then you will have to initialise the settings, using the -createconfig (-cc for short) switch (eg: mamep91u1 -cc).
+If you have extracted the files to a new folder, then you will have to initialise the settings, using the -createconfig (-cc for short) switch (eg: mame64 -cc).

 Now, you need to customise the settings to your liking.
-Open mame.ini in any text editor (MS-DOS Editor or Notepad will do fine), and make any changes you need.
-Common switches and settings can be found here.
-It is a good idea to disable cheats, although recordings will only be disqualified if cheats are actually used.
+Open mame.ini in any text editor (Notepad will do fine), and make any changes you need.
+Alternatively, you can change settings in MAME's built-in frontend, by pressing TAB from the game list, and selecting which options to change.
+Remember to select "Save Configuration" to save the changes.
+A short description of each switch can be seen by using the -showusage switch. (eg: mame64 -showusage) It is a good idea to disable cheats, although recordings will only be disqualified if cheats are actually used.
 Normal use of cheats are very likely to screw up playback anyway.
 Also note that autofire should be disabled.
 Any recording found to be using autofire of any kind will be immediately disqualified.

 RECORDING INP FILES